raul23/nlp/README.rst

   checks each unique word from a given text against the ``ntlk`` English corpus and if the % of words that are unusual (i.e. not part of the corpus) exceeds a threshold, then the text is English.
 Otherwise, it is non-English.
 It is thus a simple binary classifier.
 Its application might be limited but depending on your use case, it might actually do the job.
-- The second method ...
-TODO
+- The `second method <>`_ TODO uses ``textcat`` classifier from ``nltk`` to determine the text language.
+It takes longer to process than the first method, but it is able to identify the text language which is returned as a country code in ISO 639-3).

 `:star:`